axlln/es-quick-start/readme.md

 es-builder build
 ```

 When build command is started, it will use `.yml` configuration file(s) to create source code and store solution files in defined location.
+The default location it the folder where you started `es-builder`.

 ![build-process](img/build.png)